Cloud-SPAN/03genomics/_episodes/01-writing-scripts.md

 don't have permission to carry out the ability encoded by that space (this is the space where `x` or executable ability is stored, we'll talk more about this in [a later lesson](http://www.datacarpentry.org/shell-genomics/05-writing-scripts/)).

-Our goal for now is to change permissions on this file so that you no longer have `w` or write permissions.
+Our goal for now is to change permissions on one of our files so that you no longer have `w` or write permissions.
 We can do this using the `chmod` (change mode) command and subtracting (`-`) the write permission `-w`.

 ~~~
 $ chmod -w SRR098026-backup.fastq